Skip to main content

 • January 7, 2021

 For Diabetes, Type 2 "I have been on Ozempic for 6 months now.
-After the first few injections, I was so sick vomiting and diarrhea all the time.
+After the first few injections, I was so sick, vomiting, and diarrhea all the time.
 I called the doc and said I couldn’t take this anymore.
-Of course I lost weight, as I couldn’t keep anything in me.
+Of course, I lost weight, as I couldn’t keep anything in me.
 I researched the medication itself to understand exactly what it was & how it worked.
 I decided to stay on it.
 My A1c was 8.8 when I started.
 3 months later, 6.4.
 I am down 36 pounds.
-I have been exercising regularly for 3 months now, running 3.5 miles 5 X a week.
-The confidence and energy from the weight loss outweighs all the negative side affects in the beginning for me!
+I have been exercising regularly for 3 months now, running 3.5 miles 5 times a week.
+The confidence and energy from the weight loss outweighs all the negative side effects in the beginning for me!
 Blood sugar control is excellent, and I suspect will only improve after the continued weight loss.
 I have stalled with weight loss twice now, but not giving up, and sticking to my exercise (changing it up a bit to gain more muscle to burn fat), I have been able to overcome the stalls and continue to lose.
 Complete game changer medication for me!!"

 8 / 10